Guide to Odawara City and Odawara Castle

 Explore Odawara Castle keep tower and the castle park

 Odawara Castle keep tower stands on a hill top and the surrounding area has been a castle park.
-Though the present Odawara Castle is a concrete building reconstructed in 1960, the appearance is almost the same as the former wooden building that was renovated by the Inaba clan, one of the castellans, after the original castle was damaged by the earthquake in 1633.
+Though the present Odawara Castle is a concrete building reconstructed in 1960, the appearance is almost the same as the former wooden building that was renovated by the Inaba clan, one of the castellans, the earthquake in 1633 damaged the original castle.

 The castle keep tower has been a museum telling the history of Odawara Castle, has a collection of artifacts, armor and weapons.
 The wooden place on the top floor has been recreated for its original look by the recent repair work done in May 2016.